riakhaitan/tp/docs/DeveloperGuide.md

 ### **ListCat**

-AddCat function allows user to define a new expense category which can be used to tag to an expense.
+ListCat function allows user to define a see all predefined expense categories.

 #### _How is the feature implemented?_

-When user calls the AddCat command i.e. passing the text as command, the text will be parsed to `LogicManager` instance's `execute` method. `LogicManager` instance's execute method will then call `ExpenseExpertParser` instance's `parseCommand` method. `ExpenseExpert` instance's pass command method will match the text parsed to find that it is a filter method and will then create a
+When user calls the ListCat command i.e. passing the text as command, the text will be parsed to `LogicManager` instance's `execute` method. `LogicManager` instance's execute method will then call `ExpenseExpertParser` instance's `parseCommand` method. `ExpenseExpert` instance's pass command method will match the text parsed to find that it is a filter method and will then create a
 `ListCatCommand` object.